Transverse and Unidirectional Spin Pumping: Hall-type spin pumping

 where $J_{n}(x)$ and $H_{n}(x)$ are the $n$-order Bessel function of the first kind and Struve function and $q_F$ is the Fermi wave vector of the 2DEG.
 As in Fig.~\ref{Driven_Js}(a), the driven radially flowing spin current carries a tangential spin polarization, while the tangentially flowing spin current carries a radial spin polarization.
 These two types of spin current show the same dependence on distance away from the source, oscillating with the period $\lambda_F=2\pi/q_F$, as indicated by $\rho|{\pmb{\cal J}}_{s}(\pmb{\rho})|$ in Fig.~\ref{Driven_Js}(b).
 Cruz and Flatt\'e predicted a circulating spin current with oscillations induced by a spin defect, relying on a different mechanism based on the SOC~\cite{Adonai}.
 In the calculation, we use the parameters of $n$-doped $\mathrm{MoS_{2}}$ with effective mass of electron $m=0.48m_{e}$~\cite{MoS_2_mass}, $g$-factor $|g_{e} |=2.16$~\cite{MoS_2_g}, and the chemical potential $\mu=30$~meV, noting there are two equivalent valleys carrying spin current.
 The field frequency $\omega=10$~THz and its amplitude $E_{0}=\pi\times10^{-9}$~V/m is equivalent to a spot of laser beams of radius $100$~nm with electric field $1$~kV/cm.
+Such a chosen electric field with amplitude $E_0=1~{\rm kV/cm}$ is easily achievable by the local fields generated by a focused THz optical beams since the peak amplitudes in the range of $10\sim100~{\rm kV/cm}$ were routinely reported~\cite{electric_amplitude1,electric_amplitude2}.

 We find that the fast oscillation of the spin current vanishes when it is pumped by a one-dimensional electromagnetic field.
 Such an electromagnetic field can be conveniently generated by the ferromagnetic resonance (FMR)~\cite{EP_effect,Y_Au} of a magnetic nanowire of thickness $d$ and width $w$, biased by the magnetic field ${\bf H}_0$ along the wire $\hat{\bf y}$-direction, as illustrated in Fig.~\ref{model}.
 Under a resonant excitation, the magnetization ${\bf M}=(i\zeta^2M_z,0,M_z)e^{-i\omega_{\rm K} t}$ precesses with the Kittel frequency $\omega_{\rm K}$ and ellipticity $\zeta^2$, depending on the wire geometry.
 The magnetization dynamics generates the magnetization current ${\bf J}_M=\nabla\times {\bf M}$ that radiates the electric field~\cite{Jackson}